 can create a wonderful feeling of harmony.
 The fascination for sensual

-experiences with latex is something that doesn't deserve to be treated
+experiences with latex is something that does not deserve to be treated

 as pervert.
-I hope this page will help to open people the eyes that there
+I hope this page will help to open people's eyes that there

-is much more than just some kind of sexual stupidity behind latex.
-On this
+is much more than just some kind of sexual stupidity behind.
+On this planet

-enthusiasts, though I also hope that my site can encourage some of the
+enthusiasts, though I hope that my site can encourage more of the many

-many non- confessing rubberists of this planet those were deterred by that
+non- confessing rubberists of this planet those yet are deterred by that

-scene to come out and admit their fascination for latex too.
-The desire
+scene to come out and admit their fascination for the mystical material.

-sometimes to sleep in a latex pyjama to realize its energies is nothing
+The desire to sleep sometimes in a latex pyjama to realize its energies

-evil.
-Let there be a completely different culture of latex friends - a
+is nothing evil.
+Let there be a completely different culture of latex friends

-society far away from sado- maso clichés and all the grubby internet
+- a society far away from sado- maso clichés and all the grubby

-and spiritual development.
-Latex can do much more than most people may
+and spiritual development (like it used to be).
+Latex can do much more

 Let's stay on the air...